hsuorg/hsurepo/HowToStart.md

 Rezonator supports TXT and CSV.
 There are seven different Import functions, each of which has been set up to deal with data organized in different ways that reflect a variety of data that linguists might be working with.
 What follows is a description of the data types that are supported so that you can select the most convenient schema for your data.

-### 1.4.1	Data types supported by Rezonator

-Rezonator supports TXT and CSV.
-There are seven different Import functions, each of which has been set up to deal with data organized in different ways that reflect a variety of data that linguists might be working with.
-What follows is a description of the data types that are supported so that you can select the most convenient schema for your data.

 ### 1.4.2	Song & Verse

 ![unnamed-2](https://user-images.githubusercontent.com/77072787/133002833-e6937f7a-4281-4a33-8249-f62c28365eb3.png)